RafRomB/imml/README.md

 Key features
 ------------

-To address this gap, we have developed iMML, a Python package designed for multi-modal learning with incomplete data.
+To address this gap, we have developed `iMML`, a Python package designed for multi-modal learning with incomplete data.
 The key features of this package are:

 -   **Comprehensive toolkit**: `iMML` provides a broad set of tools for integrating, processing, and analyzing